Rob brings more than 30 years’ worth of environmental, climate, and energy expertise to advance clean energy solutions for Pennsylvania.

 In her spare time, Donna gets her kicks whitewater kayaking, backpacking, knitting, and reading dystopian literature.

-In his role as the Field Manager, Michael works with citizens to play a more active role in conservation policy.
-He recruits, trains, and manages volunteers in central Pennsylvania to advocate for environmental issues.
+Previously, Michael served as Field Manager PennFuture, working with citizens to play a more active role in conservation policy.
+He recruited, trained, and managed volunteers in southcentral Pennsylvania to advocate for environmental issues.
+He also developed and fostered relationships with watershed and conservation organizations.

 Prior to joining PennFuture, Michael was a Field Organizer with For Our Future, where he recruited, trained, and managed a team of canvassers in Dauphin, York, and Cumberland counties.